2018 — in progress (Leningrad region)

-The project work on which began in December 2018 after an unplanned stay in the village of Dinamo (Leningrad Region) to restore health (walking in the fresh air and all that) of a person close to me.
+The project work on which began in December 2018 after an unplanned stay in the village of Dinamo (Leningrad Region) to restore health after surgical operation (walking in the fresh air and all that) of a person close to me.
 In one of these first walks we occasionally ''discovered'' that very close from our house is situated a unique geological monument of nature — a canyon, whose shores turned out to be heavily “cultivated” by garages and small garden houses, littered and partially overgrown with dangerous hogweed.
 Its depth reaches 20 meters at some places and it apparently appeared about 10 thousand years ago when the ''Swedish'' glacier has retreated from the Central Europe.

 A person often is associated with some place that becomes for him the subject of personal mythologising and artistic embodiment.
 In my case the canyon became a ''mirror'' of my reflections at the collision with the disease and its metaphor.
 I was experiencing the space which in my imagination was also ''suffering and tormenting”.

 But besides symbolic wounds and ulcers on its ''body'' I also saw signs of life at this territory.
 I met both real and even exotic animals, as well as human toys, which naturally fit into the habitat along with trilobites buried millions of years ago in rocks of the canyon (extinct Paleozoic crustaceans).
 The ancient layers, in which these extinct animals were placed, today are completely exposed to the human eye.

 Some objects in a way referring to the canyon were strangely found in the apartment already.
 It remained only to photograph them.
 I also included my desk tear-off calendar of Symbols in the project, which emphasised my idea of a diary in my opinion.

 The important point is that we begin to look for models in the nature for our own behaviour and solving some personal problems and not only try to keep the nature in the reserves as something that we can admire only from a distance … Or, as in this case, the only decrees and edicts are written without any connection with reality.